SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CustomTypes.rst

 Because ``PlayingCard`` is a structure with no custom initializers, it has an implicit memberwise initializer
-(as described in :ref:`ClassesAndStructures_MemberwiseStructureInitializers`).
+(as described in :ref:`CustomTypes_MemberwiseStructureInitializers`).
 This is used to initialize a new constant called ``theAceOfSpades``.
 Even though ``Rank`` and ``Suit`` are nested within ``PlayingCard``, their type can still be inferred from the context, and so the initialization of this instance is able to refer to the enumeration members by their member names (``.Ace`` and ``.Spades``) alone.

+..
+QUESTION: should the "Memberwise Structure Initializers" link in this paragraph go to the short introduction of the subject in this chapter, or should it go to somewhere in the Initializers chapter?

-.. _Enumerations_ReferringToNestedTypes:
+.. _CustomTypes_ReferringToNestedTypes:

 Referring to Nested Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~